paldhous/ucb/2015/dataviz/md_raw/class7.md

 #### Shapefile

-This is a geodata format developed by [ESRI](http://www.esri.com/), manufacturer of ArcGIS, the leading commercial Geograohic Information System (GIS) application.
+This is a geodata format developed by [ESRI](http://www.esri.com/), manufacturer of ArcGIS, the leading commercial Geographic Information System (GIS) application.
 Shapefiles can represent elements including points, lines and polygons, and can also include information on map projection and datums.

 Shapefiles are usually made available for download as zipped folders, and actually consist of a series of files.
 At a minimum, a shapefile must contain three component files, with the same root name and the following extensions: